KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

     )
 }

-This article describes the KeyboardKit text input engine, which lets you type within the keyboard extension.

 iOS keyboard extensions use a ``UIKit/UITextDocumentProxy`` to insert and delete text, move the text input cursor, etc. This proxy will by default point to the currently selected text field in the currently active app.

-Keyboard extensions will by default only send text to this proxy, and will *not* detect if you select a text field inside the keyboard.
+Standard keyboard extensions will by default only send text to this proxy, and will *not* detect if you select a text field inside the keyboard.
 Even if you focus on a text field within the keyboard, text will still be sent to the text document proxy.

-These limitations make it hard to implement features that require text input in the keyboard, like emoji search, and AI-based features.
-KeyboardKit adds ways to make text routing easier.
+KeyboardKit adds ways to make typing within the text field a lot easier.
+This makes implementing AI prompt-based features a breeze.